The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Results

 \subsubsection{Implications for quiescent galaxies at higher redshifts}

 The age-mass relationship we report in Equation \ref{eq:age_vs_mass} has interesting implications for extremely early massive quiescent galaxies, such as the object RUBIES-UDS-QG-z7 reported by \cite{Weibel2025} at $z=7.3$, which appears to have formed its stellar mass of log$_{10}(M_*/\mathrm{M_\odot})\simeq10.2$ at $z\simeq8-9$.
-Whilst our sample is only mass complete at $\log_{10}(M_*/\mathrm{M_\odot})>10.4$, and does not contain galaxies at lower stellar masses, the clear implication of our result is that massive quiescent galaxies at $3 < z < 5$ with $\log_{10}(M_*/\mathrm{M_\odot})\gtrsim10$ have formed and quenched very recently.
+Whilst our sample is only mass complete at $\log_{10}(M_*/\mathrm{M_\odot})>10.4$ (above the mass of RUBIES-UDS-QG-z7), and probes a smaller area compared to the area from which RUBIES-UDS-QG-z7 was selected, the clear implication of the tight age-mass correlation we observe is that massive quiescent galaxies at $3 < z < 5$ with $\log_{10}(M_*/\mathrm{M_\odot})\gtrsim10$ have formed and quenched very recently, consistent with recent results from photometric data \citep[e.g.,][]{Merlin2025}.
 The only objects we find in our sample with similar $t_\mathrm{form}$ to RUBIES-UDS-QG-z7 all have $\log_{10}(M_*/\mathrm{M_\odot})\gtrsim11$.
 This implies that RUBIES-UDS-QG-z7 will likely remain quiescent for only a short duration, before rejuvenating.